Trond Helge Skretting

 Trond Helge Skretting (born 11 March 1959) is a former speedway rider from Norway.
-He earned 3 caps for the Norway national speedway team.
+He earned three caps for the Norway national speedway team.

 Speedway career

 Skretting is a former champion of Norway, winning the Norwegian Championship in 1982.

-He trialled with Birmingham Brummies in 1977.
+Skretting trialled with Birmingham Brummies in 1977.
 He rode in the top tier of British Speedway in 1979 and 1981, riding for Wolverhampton Wolves and Halifax Dukes respectively.